zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 Here the first `/` is the start of a RegularExpressionLiteral.

-Templates introduce a similar ambiguity &mdash; the interpretation of <code>}`</code> depends on the context it occurs:
+Templates introduce a similar ambiguity &mdash; the interpretation of <code>}`</code> depends on the context it occurs in:

 ```js
 const what1 = 'temp';